michaelklishin/amqp_broker_stress_tests/README.md

-h1.
-RabbitMQ stress tests
+# AMQP broker stress tests #

-h2.
-Getting started
+## Getting started ##

 You'd need to have Ruby and RubyGems installed.
-The recommended way is RVM since it is completely isolated from the rest of the system and can be wiped out with one command (rvm implode).
+The recommended way is [RVM](https://rvm.beginrescueend.com/) since it is completely isolated from the rest of the system and can be wiped out with one command (rvm implode).

-Given you have Ruby 1.9.2 (it comes with RubyGems out of the box) installed via RVM, install Bundler:
+Given you have Ruby 1.9.2 (it comes with RubyGems out of the box) installed via RVM, install [Bundler](http://gembundler.com/):

     gem install bundler